ChrisBuchholz/Todo/README.md

 This repository (and Android app) was solely created to try out the new support for RxJava in Realm.

 ## About
 The app shows a todo list.
-Remember that you shouldn't use this app though, as it's just a sample app.
+Remember that you shouldn't use this app.
+It's just a sample app.

 ## Libraries used
 * AppCompat, CardView and RecyclerView